Pulpit Today Sermons

 Consider how people throughout history have used banners.
 They represent a rallying point.
 We sometimes hear the statement, “This is the banner I stand under.”
 For Americans, it is the flag of the USA!
 As we salute it or honor it with hand-over-heart we are acknowledging our allegiance to life, liberty, and the pursuit of freedom.
 We revere the principles of freedom of religion, freedom of speech, and the right to bear arms.

-For Christians, the banner we stand under is the Lord God Almighty and his only begotten Son Jesus Christ that died on the Cross!
+For Christians, the banner we stand under is the Lord God Almighty and his only begotten Son Jesus Christ who died on the Cross!
 As we hoist the banner of God we are declaring that he alone is God; he alone is sovereign and all-powerful; he alone possesses all the conceivable and inconceivable characteristics of Godship.
 This is the meaning of JEHOVAH-NISSI and he is the banner lift above all others.
 We’ve anchored our eternal hopes in him and “like a tree planted by the water, we shall not be moved.”

 (Application) How can we demonstrate, in reality, that the Lord is our banner during our time of devotions?
 Well, unwittingly enough, we may do this each time our hands are raised in worship.
 And that’s good enough!
 But for those that like to be creative perhaps you would like to further demonstrate how the Lord is your banner.
 Like Moses, you could lift a staff during worship.
 But there is another object that represents God—it’s our Bible.
 You could lift either object over your head and worship him.